ddrscott/octopress/source/_posts/2018-03-12-stream-stats-in-rust.markdown

 The program is sufficient for small streams, but will perform horribly on large files.

-## Step 2 - Reproducing `cat` with Buffering (Efficiently)
+## Step 2 - Reproducing `cat` Efficiently with Buffering

 > It can be excessively inefficient to work directly with a Read instance.
 For example, every call to read on TcpStream results in a system call.
-A BufReader performs large, infrequent reads on the underlying Read and maintains an in-memory buffer of the results
+A BufReader performs large, infrequent reads on the underlying Read and maintains an in-memory buffer of the results.
+>
 > -- https://doc.rust-lang.org/std/io/struct.BufReader.html

 Lets add some buffer use to increase performance and get it near the speed of `cat`.
 Replace the contents of `stream_stats.rs` with the following, recompile, and run the program.